Georgia on my Mind

 By Amy Willis

-Like many of you, I love when EconTalk host Russ Roberts welcomes real-world entrepreneurs to the show, as he did this week with Elizabeth Suzann founder Elizabeth Pape.
+Like many of you, I love when EconTalk host Russ Roberts welcomes real-world entrepreneurs to the show, as he did this episode with Elizabeth Suzann founder Elizabeth Pape.
 Their discussion included the start-up story of the company, a fascinating exegesis of the price of an Elizabeth Suzann garment, and the practice of shopping ethically.

 1. To what extent can/ought Elizabeth Suzann be a model for the entire apparel industry?2.
 Despite my “confession” in the introduction, Pape asserts that Elizabeth Suzann is not trying to capture new customers.
 Isn’t that counter-productive?
 Why does she argue that this strategy makes sense for her company, and how applicable do you think it might be to others?